vesnx/VESNX-Cybercrime-Assistance/Database/readme.md

 - Use the applicable law knowledge base entry that's associated with the abuse
 - Consider that the applicable law knowledge base is a living community; data will get updated, and your contributions will help the community to be more knowledgeable

+## Project CARE Knowledge Base Editor

+You can get a knowledge base editor when purchasing a business version of IDPS.
+See https://www.vesnx.com for more details or contact support at support@vesnx.com.
+Please note that the Project CARE Knowledge Base Editor and Viewer will work on Windows 10 / Windows Server 2016 or later only.

 ## Glossary

 ### FullPath